jenniferoum/gtsam/gtsam/navigation/doc/InvariantEKF.md

 ## NavStateImuEKF: NavState + IMU EKF
 The **[NavStateImuEKF](https://github.com/borglab/gtsam/blob/develop/gtsam/navigation/doc/NavStateImuEKF.ipynb)** is a left-invariant EKF specialized to GTSAM’s NavState $X=(R,p,v)$ that uses IMU measurements to form a NavState increment and composes it onto the current state.

-- Predict: `ekf.predict(gyro, accel, dt)` uses continuous-time process noise Q scaled by `dt` and composes the IMU-driven increment.
+- Predict: `ekf.predict(omega_b, f_b, dt)` uses continuous-time process noise Q scaled by `dt` and composes the IMU-driven increment.
 Increments for position and velocity are expressed in the body frame, consistent with GTSAM.
 - Update: Use the standard EKF update with a measurement model `h(X)` or the vector bridge `updateWithVector(prediction, H, z, R)`.
 For a world-position measurement, the Jacobian in the EKF local coordinates `[δθ, δp_body, δv_body]` is `H = [0, R, 0]`.

 More: **[Full tutorial (with plots)](https://github.com/borglab/gtsam/blob/develop/python/gtsam/examples/NavStateImuExample.ipynb)**, Source: [NavStateImuEKF.h](https://github.com/borglab/gtsam/blob/develop/gtsam/navigation/NavStateImuEKF.h), [NavStateImuEKF.cpp](https://github.com/borglab/gtsam/blob/develop/gtsam/navigation/NavStateImuEKF.cpp)